CTurt/DARA/README.md

 ====
 An attempt to exploit every single FIFA game on the DS (all regions) to run unsigned code through its save file.

-Currently there is complete support for running code through the following games:
+Currently there is support for running code through every single FIFA game on the DS:

 - FIFA 06 (E),
 - FIFA 07 (E and U),
 - FIFA 08 (E),
 - FIFA 09 (E),
 - FIFA 10 (E),
+- FIFA 11 (E),
 - FIFA Street 2 (E and U),
 - FIFA Street 3 (E),
 - FIFA World Cup 2006 (E),

-This is every FIFA game on the DS apart from FIFA 11.
+However the CRC code for all of the different regions still needs to be done.

 ### Usage